 4. Rocket Stove

 There are various ways to make rocket stoves.
+I actually prefer these over an electric heater.
 You can make small ones from coffee cans for off-grid cooking.
 If you want to use a rocket stove to heat, you’ll need something considerably bigger.

-A used propane tank or a beer keg will suffice.
+A used propane tank or a beer keg will suffice to prevent body heat loss.
 The issue is that you’ll need to cut the metal tanks in an emergency, which will be tough.

 That’s why the 5-gallon-bucket-turned-rocket-stove concept would be a better method to go.
 Just a quick tip, rocket stoves produce a lot of smoke.
 Thus, they need a lot of ventilation.